susoev/susoev/README.md

 ## Hi there 👋
+A few words 🙂 I’m working on SEO traffic and building a platform that helps people find any kind of job — effortlessly, fast, and sure for free.
+Below are a few other projects that keep me inspired 👇

+## Lid.am
+https://lid.am - a lead generation platform where our small team helps local businesses grow through SEO, and manages thousands of leads daily — from generation and qualification to routing and billing.

 <!--
 **susoev/susoev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.